HPC

 In a recent tutorial 4 McNeill expresses the opinion that, as in the 1970s, economic policy decision-makers now, through their inability to identify policies which demonstrate a high degree of outcome certainty, or ability to avoid possible perverse side effects, only help contribute to confusion and an undermining in market confidence.
 Their propensity to discuss options in a somewhat hapless fashion by referring to different indices only serves to confuse the public and, in many cases, businessmen.

-Technique: is here defined as the way in which humans apply technology and this involves a leanring process through which capabilities in the application of techniques, that is skill, advances to enhance the overall impacts of technology.
+Technique: is here defined as the way in which humans apply technology and this involves a learning process through which capabilities in the application of techniques, that is skill, advances to enhance the overall impact of technology.

-McNeill explains that traction can only be obtained, that is the target variable will only move in the direction desired and as far as approriate, if the economic participants acknowledge that an agreed "prime index" can be used to constitute a basis of economic activity objectives at the microeconomic level.
+McNeill explains that traction can only be obtained, that is the target variable will only move in the direction desired and as far as appropriate, if the economic participants acknowledge that an agreed "prime index" can be used to constitute a basis for establishing economic activity objectives at the microeconomic level.
 Leading from this, the motivations of microeconomic decision-making would become coherent with agreed macroeconomic policy targets.
-This gives rise to a completely different approach to macroeconomic mangement in that rather than being dominated by government monopoly interventions made on the basis of imperfect information, outcomes would be determined by the rational decision-making of the diverse units of the economic constituency.
-McNeill also explains that it is important not to use multiple indices but rather a single prime index, he proposes real incomes, to measure GNP, corporate profits as well as incomes.
+This gives rise to a completely different approach to macroeconomic management in that rather than being dominated by government monopoly interventions made on the basis of imperfect information, outcomes would be determined by the rational decision-making of the diverse units of the economic constituency.
+McNeill also explains that it is important not to use multiple indices but rather a single prime index, he proposes real incomes, to measure GNP.

 Determining real incomes not as simple as might be assumed